 - Nonrefundable application fee.

 - GRE scores should be sent to GRE institution #5816; GMAT should be sent to University of North Carolina at Chapel Hill: Kenan-Flagler Business School – Other Graduate Programs (code D40-HL-34).
 Scores should be no more than 5 years old.
-Applicants with a doctoral-level degree from a US or Canadian university are exempt.
+Applicants currently enrolled in a doctoral level program or already awarded a doctoral-level degree from a US or Canadian university are exempt.

 - Transcripts (complete, not selected courses).
 One unofficial transcript from each university attended must be uploaded within the application.
 If offered admission, one paper official transcript for each university attended will be required.